 For many tourists, it can be difficult to decide on what will be a fun and varied program.
 Is one park enough, or should you visit all of them?
 And how many days should you spend per park?
-Of course, this is a personal issue.
+Of course, this is a personal choice.
 Still, experience has shown that the majority of tourists love going on safari for a few days, but have had their fill after a day or four.
 To get a proper view of a park, it is recommended to spend at least an entire day within its gates.
 Because you also have to keep in mind the travel time to the park and the fact that most tourists only have a few days at their disposal, most tourists choose to have a good look at 2 to 3 national parks at most.

 Most popular for a reason: the Masai Mara and Lake Nakuru

 Most tourists travelling to Kenya start their holiday with a safari to the Masai Mara.
-After all, virtually all animals can be found there, the area is exceptionally beautiful and you can find safari tours for just about any budget.
+After all, virtually all animals can be found there, the area is exceptionally beautiful, and you can find safari tours for just about any budget.
 The rhinoceros and the leopard can sometimes be difficult to find.
 For the leopard, this applies to just about every reserve.
 To still get a chance to see large numbers of rhinos, a visit can be made to Lake Nakuru.
 This makes the Masai Mara and Lake Nakuru the most visited parks in Kenya.

 A Rothschild giraffe at Lake Nakuru, east of Nairobi.